Underwater environment: Ecosystems

 An aquatic ecosystem is an ecosystem in a body of water.
 Communities of organisms that are dependent on each other and on their environment live in aquatic ecosystems.
 The two main types of aquatic ecosystems are marine ecosystems and freshwater ecosystems.

 Marine ecosystems are the largest of Earth's aquatic ecosystems and are distinguished by waters that have a high salt content.
 Marine waters cover more than 70% of the surface of the Earth and account for more than 97% of Earth's water supply and 90% of habitable space on Earth.
 Marine ecosystems include nearshore systems, such as the salt marshes, mudflats, seagrass meadows, mangroves, rocky intertidal systems and coral reefs.
 They also extend from the coast to include offshore systems, such as the surface ocean, pelagic ocean waters, the deep sea, oceanic hydrothermal vents, and the sea floor.
 Marine ecosystems are characterized by the biological community of organisms that they are associated with and their physical environment.
 As the world ocean is the principal component of Earth's hydrosphere, it is integral to life, forms part of the carbon cycle, and influences climate and weather patterns.
 The World Ocean is the habitat of 230,000 known species, but because much of it is unexplored, the number of species that exist in the ocean is much larger, possibly over two million.

 Freshwater ecosystems include lakes and ponds, rivers, streams, springs, aquifers, bogs, and wetlands.
 They have a lower salt content than marine ecosystems.
 Freshwater habitats can be classified by different factors, including temperature, light penetration, nutrients, and vegetation.
 Freshwater ecosystems can be divided into lentic ecosystems (still water) and lotic ecosystems (flowing water).

 Aquatic ecosystems are characterised by the limitation on ambient lighting due to absorption by the water itself and by dissolved and suspended matter in the water column, and by the support provided by buoyancy.
 Nutrients usable by plants are dissolved in the water, making them easily available.
+However, the interaction of light absorption by water, matter and living organisms themselves leads to very different light and light spectrum conditions depending on the respective ecosystem and its water depth.
+This affects photosynthesis and the ecology of plants and phytoplankton.
 Outside the euphotic zone, photosynthesis cannot occur and life must use other sources of energy than sunlight.